Unity-Technologies/ml-agents/gym-unity/README.md

   Discrete.
 Otherwise, it will be converted into a MultiDiscrete.
 Defaults to `False`.

 - `allow_multiple_obs` will return a list of observations.
 The first elements contain the visual observations and the last element contains the array of vector observations.
 If False the environment returns a single array (containing a single visual observations, if present, otherwise the vector observation).
   Defaults to `False`.

+- `action_space_seed` is the optional seed for action sampling.
+If non-None, will be used to set the random seed on created gym.Space instances.

 The returned environment `env` will function as a gym.